kmlawson/china-revolutions-mo3337/03assignments.md

 * Does the essay show a good understanding of the sources used, and use them effectively in supporting my argument with clear and specific examples to enforce my points?
 * Does the essay avoid long quotations from secondary works whenever possible?
 Do I instead summarise, without plagiarising, and cite the work of secondary work except when the particular wording or language is key to the argument I wish to make?
 * Have I cited with footnotes all claims that are not a well-known and general historical fact.
-* Have I used a variety of appropriate sources?
+* Have I used a variety of appropriate sources to provide evidence in support of my claims?
 * Have I avoided using phrases like "many historians argue" or "much scholarship" or "it is often argued" and offer specific examples and citations?
 * Does the essay retain a strong focus on the main argument, and avoid passages which stray significantly from the main points?
 * Does the essay avoid being a summary or introduction to a particular topic, event, or person in order to make a clear argument that is falsifiable?